From Code to Confidence: How Soft Skills Are Quietly Revolutionizing Youth Careers

 What Sets WRT Apart from Technical Training?

-WRT focuses on transferable soft skills—transmission, teamwork, professionalism—although technical training targets role-specific tasks.
+WRT focuses on transferable soft skills—communication, teamwork, professionalism—while technical training targets role-specific tasks.

 Who’s Eligible for WRT under Pre-ETS?